Tacit Knowledge: What is it, and how you can promote it?Estimated Reading Time: 10 Minutes

 Let's look at a few ways to promote tacit knowledge within your organization.

 1. Encourage a Learning Environment

 As you know, tacit knowledge is difficult to explain or teach, and therefore a proper environment is crucial for exchanging tacit knowledge.
-A learning environment where seniors are open to learning from juniors or juniors can freely express themselves might help in this case.
+A learning environment where seniors are open to learning from juniors or juniors who can freely express themselves might help in this case.
 Creating an environment that promotes knowledge sharing will help promote tacit knowledge automatically.

 2. Promote Hands-On Training

 Tacit knowledge cannot be expressed easily.
-But one way to share such knowledge is by encouraging employees to observe the others while accomplishing a task.
+But one way to share such knowledge is by encouraging employees to observe others while accomplishing a task.
 This promotes hands-on training and also enables sharing of tacit knowledge.
 You can create programs like reverse mentorship, wherein the new joiners are paired with senior employees and learn from each other.

 3. Don't isolate a problem

 Organizations generally leave a problem to the concerned department to solve it their way.
 However, it would be better not to isolate the problem and open it up to all the departments to get their input.
 This will promote tacit knowledge and provide a more holistic solution.